OzkanBirak/OzkanBirak/README.md

 ###

-<p align="left">🔭 I'm currently leading **Bright Bits Software**, focusing on software development and community building.<br>📝 I create long-form, detailed technical content on topics ranging from programming to AI, and have been featured across platforms like Medium and Google Developer Student Clubs.<br>🌐 Actively contributing to the tech community through blog posts and educational materials.<br>✍️ Passionate about mentoring and helping others grow in their software development journey.</p>
+<p align="left">🔭 I'm currently leading Bright Bits Software, focusing on software development and community building.<br>📝 I create long-form, detailed technical content on topics ranging from programming to AI, and have been featured across platforms like Medium and Google Developer Student Clubs.<br>🌐 Actively contributing to the tech community through blog posts and educational materials.<br>✍️ Passionate about mentoring and helping others grow in their software development journey.</p>

 ###